EISEI BUNKO MUSEUM

 User Qualification

-• A person who is accustomed to handling old materials and microfilms.
+• A person who is accustomed to handling artworks, old materials and microfilms.

 • A person who needs to use materials for scholarly activities such as academic presentation and publication.